precice/PreCICE.jl/README.md

 # PreCICEC.jl

-This is a WIP Julia binding for the c++ library preCICE, using its C interface.
-Contrary to [julia-bindings-for-preCICE](https://github.com/pavelkharitenko/julia-binding-for-preCICE) this solution is relies on no other packages.
-May or may not be slower.
+This is a WIP Julia binding for the C++ library preCICE, using its C interface.
+Contrary to [julia-bindings-for-preCICE](https://github.com/pavelkharitenko/julia-binding-for-preCICE) this solution relies on no other packages.

 ## Usage